bwlewis/doRedis/README.md

 timeout 0
 ```

-Avoid using `doRedis` together with `doMC` or any  fork-based R functions like
+Exercise caution when using `doRedis` together with `doMC` or any  fork-based R
-`mclapply`.
-If you require a local inner parallel code section, consider using
+functions like `mclapply`.
+If you require a local inner parallel code section,
-`parLapply` and `makePSOCKcluster` or the related `doParallel` functions
+consider using `parLapply` and `makePSOCKcluster` or the related `doParallel`
-instead of fork-based methods.
-The fork-based functions can work in some cases,
+functions instead of fork-based methods.
+The fork-based functions can work in
-but might also lead to trouble because the children share certain resources
+some cases, but might also lead to trouble because the children share certain
-with the parent process like open socket descriptors.
-I have in particular run
+resources with the parent process like open socket descriptors.
+I have in
-in to trouble with some fast BLAS libraries and fork--in particular the AMD
+particular run in to trouble with some fast BLAS libraries and fork--in
-ACML can't be used in this way at all.
-Again, excercise caution with fork and
+particular the AMD ACML can't be used in this way at all.
+Again, excercise
-`doRedis`!
+caution with fork and `doRedis`!

 ## DESCRIPTION